Ask any teacher if they have too much going on, and they will furiously nod their head. Yes! All teachers need things taken off of their plates.

 Yet!

 Most teachers add more to their plates.
-They go to conferences and browse Pinterest and gather “more ideas.”
+They go to conferences.
+They browse Pinterest.
+They gather “more ideas.”
 In fact, “more ideas” is the number one reason people give me for signing up for Byrdseed’s mailing list.

 But if folks already have too much to do, we should be very careful about adding more!